SergheiMihailov/software-design-vu/docs/assignment3.md

     * will retrieve a snippet from github gist
 * _getGistsId(): String_
     * getter function for the id for the gists in github
-    * getter function for the id for the gists in github

 #### Associations
 * _Snippet > JsonIO_